VPNs and protection: Choosing the best network for security

 This also protects employee data from being sniffed by malicious public Wi-Fi networks, as the connection to the VPN is encrypted.
 With the widespread adoption of work-from-home policies, these types of VPNs are vital for added protection, flexibility, and compliance.

-Remote access for consumer use
+Remote access VPN server for consumer use

-Other than its widespread application in complex corporate networking of architectures, remote access VPNs are also used for privacy reasons.
-These types of VPNs are known as consumer VPNs.
 A consumer VPN can pass your web traffic through a different geographic region where the VPN provider has set up a network infrastructure presence.
 The virtual network now acts as a proxy between your device and the website or resource you’re trying to reach, which masks your original IP from those servers.
 You’re now a part of the virtual network established by the VPN provider, and the traffic to external websites would seem to originate from the region the consumer chose.

 Site-to-site VPNs